Course Catalog 2024-2025

 Fall, Spring, Annually

 This course introduces the confluence of museum education practice and the emerging study within the field of positive psychology of the benefits to human flourishing of engaging with arts and culture.
 The class considers museums as audience-centered organizations to provide a foundation for introducing students to ways museums are developing new program models with a focus on positive outcomes such as reducing stress and anxiety, promoting social connection and increasing personal agency.
 S/U only.
-Enrollment limited to 20.
+Restrictions: MUX 222 may not be repeated.
+Enrollment limited to 16.

 Interterm, Variable